 Important Things to Consider in Choosing a Freight Forwarder

-- Do they provide the service you need?
+- Determine if they provide the service you need

 This might sound obvious, but not all freight forwarders are alike.
 Some companies specialize in ocean as opposed to air or rail, for example, and your product may require one versus the other.
 Check the coverage of their freight forwarding services for everything from intermodal transport options all the way through to arrival clearance and export documentation.

 - Get multiple quotes

 Getting in touch with multiple freight forwarders to get quotes not only gives you an idea of price and logistics, but you can also get a sense for their customer service skills.
 You’ll likely be in regular contact with your freight forwarding company, so you should be sure their staff and business practices suit your style of doing business.

 - Provide accurate information in your quote request